Waste Management Master Plan

 How will the WMMP be developed?

-Over the next 18 months, the Region will look at current waste management programs, identify opportunities to divert even more waste from our landfill, and recommend options for final waste disposal once the landfill has reached the end of its site life.
+Over the course of the study, the Region will look at current waste management programs, identify opportunities to divert even more waste from our landfill, and recommend options for final waste disposal once the landfill has reached the end of its site life.
 The Region will be looking for feedback from the community as we build a sustainable plan for waste collection, diversion and disposal in Waterloo Region.

 How do I get involved?